kmutya/kmutya.github.io/_posts/2019-03-30-Unconstrained_Optimization.md

 2. $$0.5x_0^2 + 2.5x_1^2$$

 <img src="{{ site.url }}{{ site.baseurl }}//images/unconstrainedopt/l2.jpg" alt="Loss surface of the second function">

+## Preprocessing
+I used the SymPy library in python to generate equations in a symbolic manner.
+Thereafter, created some functions to preprocess these equations in python interpretable variables.
+Also, created some functions to plot the loss surface and contours.

 ```python
 import numpy as np #arrays